 The salary of a person serving on a crisis management mission is graded according to how demanding the mission and work is.
 In addition to their regular salary, crisis management personnel and military observers are paid a crisis management per diem for each service day.
 The salary paid for crisis management is taxable income, but daily allowances and benefits in kind are not.
-In the crisis management forces, benefits in kind means full board and lodging, i.e. free accommodation, food, clothing and equipment.
+In the crisis management forces, benefits in kind means full board and lodging, i.e. free accommodation, food, clothing and equipment as well as health care.

-Additional information: puolustusvoimat.fi/rauhanturvaajaksi and maavoimat.fi/porinprikaati
+Additional information: puolustusvoimat.fi/rauhanturvaaja and puolustusvoimat.fi/porinprikaati